Free now + $150 launch offer coming soon

 Yes.
 Some landlords use one tool for tenant onboarding or rent collection and another for tax records or compliance documents.
 The downside is double handling.
 If you can keep the core tenancy record in one place, your evidence and reporting will usually be cleaner.

-This guide is general information for Australian landlords and is based on public product information available on 16 May 2026, with RentingSmart rent-collection details rechecked on 3 June 2026.
+This guide is general information for Australian landlords and is based on public product information available on 16 May 2026, with RentingSmart rent-collection details rechecked on 3 June 2026 and tenant-portal availability updated on 7 July 2026.
 Software features and pricing change, so check each provider’s current website before choosing a platform.

 More Software Comparison Guides